neocrex-xlmfish/xlm.fish/README.md

 ## Contributing

 Contributions are welcome!
-If you are interested in helping with the migration to Symfony or adding new features, please open an issue or pull request.
+If you are interested in helping with the Symfony site, adding new features, or improving the ported templates and JS, please open an issue or pull request.

+Please follow the repository's branch/PR workflow:
+- Create small feature/* branches
+- Use Conventional Commits
+- Pull/rebase before opening PRs and run local tests/linters where applicable

 ---